 What is Data, Really?

 What is data science and what do data scientists do?
 How will they enhance learning technology products and services of the future?
 Inquiring minds want to know.
-I believe we have begun to assemble an amazing team of data scientists in Learning Analytics at McGraw-Hill Education's Digital Platform Group.
+I believe we have begun to assemble an amazing team of data scientists in Learning Analytics at McGraw-Hill's Digital Platform Group.
 The talent pool throughout the entire organization truly makes this company special.